 The journey begins in San Francisco.
 Spend your day in Golden Gate Park.
 Learn about our planet in the California Academy of Sciences.
 Take a relaxing walk through Japanese Tea Garden before eating lunch in Union Square.
-There are plenty of Airbnb‘s and hotels in the city, so find which one is right for you to get a good night’s sleep.

 The next day, find yourself back in Union Square for shopping and more wonderful food.
 Just don’t forget to visit the iconic Golden Gate Bridge for a photo-op before hitting the nightlife scene in the Mission or North Beach district.
 If you plan ahead you can probably find a fun pub crawl to end the night with.

 Day three is all about wine, culture, and food.
 What could be better?
 Napa Valley has too many wineries to count.
 And it seems that each one you visit gets better and better.
 Plan ahead and pack your own wine country picnic of cheese and sandwiches.

 No matter which season you’ve decided to take your California adventure on, Lake Tahoe is a must-see.
 The lake sits partly in California while the other sits in Nevada.
 The summers are warm for water sports and winter is snowy and playful.
 Spend the night here to experience the nightlife of casinos, bars, and lounges.